Artificial Intelligence: New Applications to Boost KSA's Economy

 However, Saudi authorities are launching projects to promote progress in artificial intelligence, with a significant initiative training over 7,000 local citizens.
 This is a crucial step in the country’s digital transformation.

-The Ministry of Communications and Information Technology and the Human Capacity Development Program in Saudi Arabia have launched an initiative to enhance the technical environment for digital competitiveness.
+The Ministry of Communications and Information Technology and the Human Capacity Development Programme in Saudi Arabia have launched an initiative to enhance the technical environment for digital competitiveness.

 In particular, Authorities plan to implement generative artificial intelligence initiatives across all educational and school sectors.
 As well as civilian human resources.